 Reflecting what became a career-long obsession with directing business means toward social ends, Bruce left the bank after four years to co-found the investment advisory firm, Social Responsibility Investment Group.
 Shortly thereafter, he began to volunteer with a nonprofit organization that would change his life—Habitat for Humanity.
-Finding his passion and a match for his financial skills, Bruce eventually joined the board of Habitat Atlanta and later served as Treasurer of the board of the parent Habitat for Humanity International.
+Finding his passion and a match for his organizational and financial skills, Bruce eventually joined the board of Habitat Atlanta and later served as Treasurer of the board of the parent Habitat for Humanity International.

 After earning certificates from executive programs at both the Kennedy School and later at the business school at Harvard University, Bruce took a hiatus from PRI in the late 1990s to join legendary Atlanta developer Blaine Kelley as CFO and partner to pursue Blaine’s dream of developing the finest condominium in the city, 2500 Peachtree.
 After completing the building and selling the partnership, Bruce returned as PRI’s President and CEO in 2001 and subsequently unwound its complex portfolio after the recession.
 Bruce then worked for John Wieland's Chattahoochee Enterprises as VP of New Neighborhoods, until he started Civitas Housing Group in 2016.